-The Smith's Snackfood Company markets popular brands like Smith's Chips, Doritos Corn Chips, Twisties, Grain Waves, Red Rock Deli, Nobby’s Nuts, Parker’s Pretzels, Cool Pak and Sakata Rice Crackers; The Quaker Oats Company who offer a range of easy to use porridges and cereal bars: PepsiCo Beverages includes the successful Pepsi Max, Mountain Dew and Gatorade brands and Bluebird Foods marketers of Bluebird savoury snacks and Quaker wrapped snacks.
+The Smith's Snackfood Company markets popular brands like Smith's Chips, Doritos Corn Chips, Twisties, Sunbites Grain Waves and Popcorn, Red Rock Deli, Nobby’s Nuts, Parker’s Pretzels, Cool Pak and Sakata Rice Crackers; The Quaker Oats Company who offer a range of easy to use porridges.
+PepsiCo Beverages includes the successful Pepsi Max, Mountain Dew and Gatorade brands and Bluebird Foods markets Bluebird savoury snacks.

 Smith’s Chips were first manufactured in Australia in 1931 by Mr. Frank Smith and an associate, George Ensor.
 Smith had originally established the Smith’s product and name in the UK, before moving to Australia to set up the business here.